In Kentucky, applicants looking to earn their GED diploma have the option to do so online or at an official GED testing center.

 KY Skills U was formerly called Kentucky Adult Education, and KCTCS officials and staff have reviewed and assessed the entry-level courses that are used in the content areas.

-The courses that meet or exceed the skills and knowledge at a level of the GED test at the college-ready (165-175) or the college-level PLUS college credit level (175-200) enable students to get submitting ACT or SAT scores waived.
+The courses that meet or exceed the skills and knowledge at a level of the GED test at the college-ready (165-175) or the college-level PLUS college credit level (175-200) may result in that students don’t need to submit ACT or SAT.

 Non-qualifying students can, of course, always choose to follow an online GED course to help them earn their GED diploma and still go to college.
 Online GED courses prove a fresh start for anyone of any age!